New Zealand says deal on Pacific trade pact needed by mid-year

 Last week, Japan's economy minister Akira Amari said it was becoming more difficult to reach a deal by March as had originally been hoped.

-Groser said his understanding was the two countries were making progress, and their deal would shape and colour the broader agreement.
+Groser said his understanding was the two countries were making progress, and their deal would shape and color the broader agreement.

 He said U.S. legislation to ease the passage of trade deals through Congress, known as trade promotion authority (TPA), would speed up a TPP deal by putting a stop to endless calls for concessions.